rajatsharma/wetter-challenge/README.md

     token: rZP2E6Zy0JsbR3gh21Y4SDvEFU
     X-Application-ID: com.wetter/web-react/coding-challenge

 Whenever you have questions, do not hesitate to ask.
-Just contact [andreas.ihling@wetter.com](andreas.ihling@wetter.com)